-In the few years before his 2016 death, his sound and fury he’d become famous for had been replaced by silence and tranquility.
+In the few years before his 2016 death, the sound and fury he’d become famous for had been replaced by silence and tranquility.
 Muhammad Ali no longer rumbled or gloated.

 The heavyweight champion of the world and civil rights activist had been slowed, no longer capable of performing the fast footwork that made him the world’s athlete.
 Parkison’s disease robbed him of most of his faculties.
 But how?

-According to the Parkinson’s Foundation, Parkinson’s disease is a progressive nervous system disorder that affects movement.
+According to the Parkinson’s Foundation, Parkinson’s disease is a progressive, neurological disorder that occurs when the cells in the brain that make dopamine start to die.
 Symptoms start gradually, sometimes starting with a barely noticeable tremor in just one hand.
 Tremors are common, but the disorder also commonly causes stiffness or slowing of movement.

 In the early stages of Parkinson’s disease, the face may show little or no expression.
 Your arms may not swing when you walk.
 Your speech may become soft or slurred.
 Parkinson’s disease symptoms worsen as your condition progresses over time.